 21. Darker Than Black

 The Gates had been termed as spaces in which the very laws of physics are ignored, and with them came Contractors.
-These people – those who were willing to trade their humanity for supernatural abilities- emerged from around Hell’s Gate after they appeared one day.
+These people – those who were willing to trade their humanity for supernatural abilities- emerged from around the nether region’s Gate after they appeared one day.
 Section 4 Chief Misaki Kirihara finds herself at odds with a notorious Contractor codenamed Hei that is called “Black Reaper” underground.
 When she becomes aware of his nefarious plots against her world, it leads into an intense battle between two worlds: ours and theirs.”

 Check Out: 13 Anime Like Tokyo Revengers

-The anime Death Note is the next best thing to Code Geass if you’re looking for a show with an out-of-control main character who acquires some mysterious power and starts off on the right side of justice.
+The anime Note is the next best thing to Code Geass if you’re looking for a show with an out-of-control main character who acquires some mysterious power and starts off on the right side of justice.

 19. Eureka Seven